nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 $$ \overline{X} \pm t_{df}\frac{s}{\sqrt{n}}\sqrt{\frac{N-n}{n-1}}.$$

 > There are 250 families residing in Scandia, Pennsylvania.
-A random sample of 40 of these families revealed the mean annual church contribution was \$450 and the standard deviation of this was \$75.
+A random sample of 40 of these families revealed the mean annual church contribution was \$450 and the standard deviation of this was USD 75.
 1. What is the population mean?
 What is the best estimate of the population mean?
 2. Develop a 90% confidence interval for the population mean.
 What are the end-points of the confidence interval?
-3. Using the confidence interval, explain why the population mean could be \$445.
-Could the population mean be \$425?
+3. Using the confidence interval, explain why the population mean could be USD 445.
+Could the population mean be USD 425?
 Why?